Jesus adds to Man City injury woes after pulling out of Brazil squad | Goal.com

 “With the situation we have right now, we need players from the academy,” the City boss said.

 “We have just 13 players fit.
-With the problems [Liam] have up front, he will stay with us.
+With the problems we have up front, [Liam] will stay with us.
 We will use him.

 "We cannot forget, like with Phil [Foden], he is only 17 years old.
 He has a lot of things to improve.
 We cannot anticipate the progress of every young player.